Disadvantages of the Florida Community Property Trust

 2. Assets Become Marital Property

 If you put your assets into a community property trust and later get divorced, you will find that all assets in the trust are marital property.
 And if an asset is marital property, then it could be lost or divided in the event of a divorce.
 Compare this to non-marital property which belongs only to a single spouse and is not part of the asset splitting in a divorce.
 Thus, assets that were obtained from sources unconnected to a marriage, such as an inheritance, that have been kept separate from marital property will lose their nonmarital status the moment they are moved into the community property trust.
 In other words, a community property trust is not ideal for spouses that have significant nonmarital property and are worried about a potential future divorce.
+However, couples in this situation should strongly consider a prenuptial or postnuptial agreement.

 3. Uncertain Tax Consequences